jamesedge/pico8-physics/README.md

   myscene.update()
 end
 ```
-As units are stored in SI units in the scene, a viewport object can be created to transform these to screen space pixel units.
+As positions are stored in metres in the scene, a viewport object can be created to transform these to screen space pixel units.
 Scene also has a draw method which will display the colliders given a viewport object.
 ```
 function _draw()
   cls()